Kia Sedona: 2. Evaporative emission control (including ORVR: Onboard Refueling Vapor Recovery)

 The purge control solenoid valve is controlled by the Engine Control Module (ECM); when the engine coolant temperature is low during idling, the PCSV closes so that evaporated fuel is not taken into the engine.
 After the engine warms up during ordinary driving, the PCSV opens to introduce evaporated fuel to the engine.

-Valve Body Description and Operation
+Variable Intake Solenoid (VIS) Valve Description and Operation

 Description